tjesi/tjesi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Tjerand.
 I’m a second year PhD student in cryptography at the [Department of Mathematical Sciences](https://www.ntnu.edu/imf) at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 My supervisors are [Professor Kristian Gjøsteen](https://www.ntnu.edu/employees/kristian.gjosteen) and [Professor Colin Boyd](https://www.ntnu.edu/employees/colin.boyd).

 My main foci of research are lattice-based cryptography and zero-knowledge proofs.
-My interests also span the areas of secure multiparty computation, password authenticated key exchange and electronic voting.
+My interests also span the areas of secure multiparty computation, password-authenticated key exchange and electronic voting.

 I graduated from NTNU with a B.Sc. in Mathematics in 2017 and a M.Sc. in Mathematics in 2020, respectively.
 I spent the academic year 2017-2018 at UC Berkeley, California, USA.